adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## What about inheritance for headings etc?

 Ideally our semantic HTML matches the integrity of the visual design.
-Meaning that we would hope that `h1`s are identical.
+Meaning that we would hope that all `h1`s are identical.
 In this case we can declare the following CSS:

 	h1 {
       /* etc */